ajmhs/opentelemetry-adapter/readme.md

 ## Adapter

-A Routing Service adapter is a pluggable component in RTI Routing Service that enables the service to interact with different data domains.
+A Routing Service adapter is a pluggable component in the RTI Routing Service that enables the service to interact with different data domains.
 These adapters are designed to consume and produce data from various sources, such as DDS, MQTT, sockets, files, and more.
 They act as a bridge between the Routing Service and the specific data domain, allowing data to flow seamlessly between them.

 Adapters are responsible for:
 * Input Adapters: Collecting data samples from a data domain and passing them to the Routing Service engine.